Paksiw: Ilocano Paksiw

+Paksiw nga Ipon, made from small freshwater fish or fry stewed in sukang-Iloko, typically seasoned with ginger and garlic, and wrapped in banana leaves.

+Paksiw nga Aruy-uy, is a variation made with aruy-uy or siling duwag (mild green chillies with little or no pungency), seasoned with sukang-Iloko, garlic and bugguóng.

 Ginataang paksiw na isda

 A common variant of ginataang isda (fish in coconut milk) that adds vinegar to sour the broth.
 This variant combines the ginataan and paksiw methods of cooking in Filipino cuisine.

 Inun-unan

 Inun-unan or inun-onan is a notable Visayan version of the fish paksiw dish spiced primarily with ginger, as well as onions, shallots, pepper, salt, and sometimes siling haba chilis.
 Unlike northern paksiw na isda, it does not include vegetables and very little or no water is added to the broth.
 It is sometimes anglicized as "boiled pickled fish".
 The name comes from the Visayan verb un-un or un-on, meaning to "stew with vinegar, salt, and spices."

 Paksiw na baboy

 Paksiw na baboy, which is pork, usually hock or shank (paksiw na pata for pig's trotters), cooked in ingredients similar to those in adobo but with the addition of sugar and banana blossoms (or pineapples) to make it sweeter and water to keep the meat moist and to yield a rich sauce.